4. Data transfer

 commands.

-You will need to give extra command-line parameters to ensure that the data transfer program you use will respect the sticky bit and not cause quota issues.
+You will have to use correct command-line parameters to ensure that the data transfer program you use will respect the sticky bit and not cause quota issues.

 4.1.
 Using scp